-- Any work that is inconsistent with the Standards and Guidelines for the Conservation of Historic Places in Canada. - Acquisition of property located outside of the designated place. - Acquisition of movable resources. - New construction, including modern additions to historic structures. - Demolition not related to the preservation of commemorative integrity. - Services and facilities related to visitor use, such as roads, parking lots, interpretive centres, or washrooms.
+- Any work that is inconsistent with the Standards and Guidelines for the Conservation of Historic Places in Canada. - Acquisition of property located outside of the designated place. - Acquisition of movable resources. - New construction, including modern additions to historic structures. - Demolition not related to the preservation of heritage value. - Services and facilities related to visitor use, such as roads, parking lots, interpretive centres, or washrooms. - Period reconstruction or replication of whole structures or complexes. - On-going expenditures for maintenance or operation of the heritage place, including salaries of staff and/or administrators. - Acquisition of construction materials to be used after March 31, 2017.